 Factors to Consider with Potential Risks of Ingredients

 We use products to make our skin (or hair) look better, repair damage, or be healthier.
-The chemicals and active ingredients in these products are what makes them effective.
+The chemicals and active ingredients in these products are what make them effective.
 There are many factors to consider when comparing the potential risks of products versus the benefits of using them on your skin.

 Toxicity is Dose-Dependent

-When you apply something to your skin, only a fraction of it (typically 1-2%) gets absorbed into your system.
+When you apply something to your skin, only a fraction (typically 1-2%) gets absorbed into your system.
 Whether you leave a product on or rinse it off plays into how much of it you absorb.
 Some products are designed to be rinsed off, like cleansers.
 Other formulas, like serums or moisturizers, are intended to be left on to absorb into your skin.
 The area of your body you are applying products to also matters.
-If you are putting lotion on your entire body, there is a lot more skin area to absorb product than if you only apply it to your face.
+If you put lotion on your entire body, there is a lot more skin area to absorb product than if you only apply it to your face.
 In addition, how often you are using products also impacts your exposure.
 One way to limit your exposure is to use fewer products or cut back on how often you use them.
 You may also choose to cut back on products during the first trimester.

 You May Not Need to Replace Your Current Products

 If you like the skincare products you currently use, and they do not contain ingredients specifically cautioned against by ACOG, don’t change a thing.
 It can be challenging to find products that work well for your skin.
 If you have a skincare routine that continues to work for you throughout your pregnancy, keep it.
 If you start reacting differently to your current products due to increased skin sensitivity, it may be time to cut back on products or find different ones.
-You can always bring a product with you to your next prenatal appointment and ask your doctor or midwife about it if you have any questions or concerns.
+You can always bring a product to your next prenatal appointment and ask your doctor or midwife if you have any questions or concerns.

 Finding Safe Skin Care

 If your goal is to use the safest products, the Environmental Working Group has combined databases and studies.
-They compile many resources and information into rating beauty products for safety.
+They compile many resources and information to rate beauty products for safety.
 The EWG rates products on a scale of one to ten, with one being the safest and ten being the most harmful.
-It also breaks down ingredient concerns by cancer, development and reproductive toxicity, allergies, and immunotoxicity, and use restrictions.
+It also breaks down ingredient concerns by cancer, development and reproductive toxicity, allergies, immunotoxicity, and use restrictions.
 The EWG is very conservative, and many of the ingredients they caution against are currently deemed safe by the FDA.